Canon SX30 vs Sony HX400V

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the SX30 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX30 was succeeded by the Canon SX40.
+Both the SX30 and the HX400V have been discontinued, but can regularly be found used on ebay.
+The SX30 was replaced by the Canon SX40, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon SX30 better than the Sony HX400V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.